This program is available at the Online location.

 The Insurance courses in this option are available online.
 Other courses are available during the day and the evening in Springfield, at the Greene Center, and online.
 Each semester offers an 8-week A term or B term track, with a D term offered during the summer.
 Students should consult with an advisor for the recommended sequencing of courses.

-The Insurance option at Clark State Community College provides a well-rounded education consisting of basic management courses with concentrated studies related to the insurance industry in claims handling, property loss adjusting, customer service, and claims software.
+The Insurance option at Clark State provides a well-rounded education consisting of basic management courses with concentrated studies related to the insurance industry in claims handling, property loss adjusting, customer service, and claims software.
 The insurance courses prepare the students for the (Associate in Claims) AIC 30 and AIC 31 certification exams.
 The associate degree provides students not only with fundamental knowledge and skills for the insurance industry but also the skills needed to serve in management and supervisory capacities.

 All business students are expected to use information technology skills as it applies to course requirements within all management options.